 The HCDE department requires that all courses be evaluated about two weeks before the end of the quarter by students with forms provided by the Office of Educational Assessment.
 HCDE Student Services orders course evaluations and delivers them to your HCDE mailbox.

 The instructor and TA (or Support Lecturer) may not remain in the class while evaluations are being filled out.
 Further, the instructor must designate a student to administer and turn in the evaluations at either a UW CAMPUS mailbox (NOT a US Post office mailbox) or at an open office on campus where a UW staff member has access to campus mail.

 The HCDE front office has pencils that you can borrow for student use to fill out the evaluations.
-Please stop by Room 428 in Sieg Hall to check out the pencils.
+Please stop by Room 428 in Sieg Building to check out the pencils.

 HCDE adheres to the College of Engineering's and the UW academic misconduct policies with regard to plagiarism.
 Effective August 18, 2017 an updated Student Conduct Code went into effect.
 Please review the updated Plagiarism and Academic Conduct Policy.

 The UW Disability Services Office (DSO) provides a number of resources for working with students with disabilities: